Agarwal16/TMusic/README.md

 3. Open in Android Studio:

-- Open Android Studio.
+*Open Android Studio.
--Select Open an existing Android Studio project.
+* Select Open an existing Android Studio project.
--Choose the cloned repository directory.
+* Choose the cloned repository directory.

 3. Sync and Build:
--Wait for Gradle to sync the project.
+* Wait for Gradle to sync the project.
--Build the project and resolve any dependencies.
+* Build the project and resolve any dependencies.

 4. Run the App:
--Connect your Android device or start an emulator.
+* Connect your Android device or start an emulator.
--Click on Run in Android Studio or press Shift + F10.
+* Click on Run in Android Studio or press Shift + F10.

 ##Usage

 1. Browse Music:
--Open the app and browse music by categories and sections.
+* Open the app and browse music by categories and sections.

 2. Play Music:
--Select a song to start playback.
+* Select a song to start playback.
--Use the player controls to play, pause, or skip tracks.
+* Use the player controls to play, pause, or skip tracks.

 3. View Now Playing:
--Check the current playing song with its cover image and animated GIF.
+* Check the current playing song with its cover image and animated GIF.

 4. Explore Artists:
--View artist details and browse their songs.
+* View artist details and browse their songs.

 ##Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.